 Elma Driesbach, is Head of Pricing Tools and Processes at Merck’s laboratory supplier “Life Science”, a key player on the market with a portfolio of more than half a million products that are sold globally using various sales channels.

-revenue comes from it.
+Their own online marketplace, a website, is increasingly important and the half of order revenue comes from it.
 The other part of revenue of the company comes through dealers, or from face-to-face sales to customers in a traditional way.
 Still, the company needs to level the prices of products for very different local markets:

-customers can see the difference between the price of the same product offered in Africa and America, and then a client will ask why the price is different,” says Mr. Driesbach.
+“Digitalization is making everything transparent so you need to be more careful.
+The customers can see the difference between the price of the same product offered in Africa and America, and then a client will ask why the price is different,” says Mr. Driesbach.

-way we do business, and that it is a critical technology that companies must implement to be stay relevant and maintain their competitive edge.
+The podcasts’s moderator, Mr Rill, confirms that digital pricing is constantly changing the way we do business, and that it is a critical technology that companies must implement to be stay relevant and maintain their competitive edge.

-change in the future.
+And while digitalization is bringing many changes in business today, it may bring even more change in the future.
 New opportunities, threats, as well as new competitors, may emerge.
-In the meantime, companies need to enable different channels of key account management and online business to work together and not compete against each other, concludes Gerhard Riehl.
+In the meantime, companies need to enable different channels of key account management and online business to work together and not compete against each other, concludes Gerhard Rill.